 If approved for readmission, the student must follow the catalog of record that is current for the term that the readmission becomes effective.
-Students readmission into Associate Degree Nursing, Cosmetology.
-Dental Hygiene, Dental Assisting, Emergency Medical Science, Medical Laboratory Technology, Practical Nursing, and/or Surgical Technology may have additional requirements.
+Students seeking readmission into Associate Degree Nursing, Cosmetology, Culinary Arts, Dental Assisting, Dental Hygiene, Emergency Medical Science, Hospitality Management, Medical Laboratory Technology, Practical Nursing, and/or Surgical Technology may have additional requirements.
 Readmission requirements for programs listed above must be approved by the Department Head and Division Chair of that program.
 The College reserves the right to refuse readmission to any student whose enrollment or continued presence is considered a risk for campus safety or disruption of the educational process.
 Prior disciplinary records may be considered when students seek readmission to the College.